 • Medication reminders and hydration tracking

-With this toolkit, telemedicine and continuous monitoring are at everyone’s fingertips—and if Apple opens up to Android, you won’t have to change your phone to use the best health tools out there.
+With this toolkit, telemedicine and continuous monitoring are literally at everyone’s fingertips — and if Apple opens up to Android, you will no longer need to change your phone to use some of the best health tools on the market.

-What might look like a technical scuffle between Brussels and Cupertino could actually become a big win for everyday users: more choice, more digital health, and fewer hidden monopolies behind a bitten apple.
+What might look like a technical scuffle between Brussels and Cupertino could turn into a major win for everyday users: more choice, more digital health, and fewer hidden monopolies behind a bitten apple.